|

 February is dedicated to raising awareness about age-related macular degeneration (AMD) and low vision, two conditions that affect millions of Americans and can significantly impact quality of life.
 Age-related macular degeneration is a common eye condition and a leading cause of vision loss in adults over 50.
 It affects the macula — the part of the retina responsible for sharp, central vision — which is essential for activities like reading, driving, recognizing faces, and detailed work.
 While AMD does not cause total blindness, it can greatly interfere with daily tasks if not monitored and managed appropriately.
 Low vision refers to reduced vision that cannot be fully corrected with glasses, contact lenses, medication, or surgery.
 People with low vision may experience difficulty with contrast, glare, depth perception, or central or peripheral vision, even though they may still have usable sight.
 Low vision can result from AMD, glaucoma, diabetic eye disease, and other ocular conditions.
 The good news is that early detection matters.
 Comprehensive eye exams allow eye care providers to identify changes in the eyes before noticeable vision loss occurs.
 For patients diagnosed with AMD or low vision, there are management strategies that may help slow progression and improve visual function, including:

 If you or a loved one are over 50, have a family history of eye disease, or are noticing changes in vision, scheduling routine eye exams is one of the most important steps you can take to protect long-term eye health.
 This February, we encourage everyone to prioritize their vision — because protecting your sight helps protect your independence and quality of life.
+Glaucoma is often called “the silent thief of sight” — and for good reason.
+It typically develops slowly and without noticeable symptoms, quietly causing irreversible vision loss before many people realize anything is wrong.

 In fact, glaucoma is one of the leading causes of vision loss and blindness in the United States.
 It’s estimated that up to 40% of vision can be lost before a person notices any changes, making early detection critical.
 What is Glaucoma: Glaucoma is a group of eye conditions that damage the optic nerve, which is essential for clear vision.
 This damage is often, but not always, associated with increased eye pressure.
 Once vision is lost due to glaucoma, it cannot be restored, but with early detection and proper management, progression can often be slowed or controlled.
 Why Regular Eye Exams Matter: Because glaucoma often has no early warning signs, routine comprehensive eye exams are the best defense.
 During an eye exam, your optometrist can evaluate eye pressure, examine the optic nerve, assess how your eyes work together, and look for subtle changes that may indicate glaucoma or other eye diseases.
 Without regular eye exams, glaucoma can progress unnoticed until significant vision loss has already occurred.
 Who Is at Risk?
 While anyone can develop glaucoma, certain factors may increase risk, including: